-“Don’t doubt me, I go bring home Grammy,” these were 9ice’s words in ‘Street Credibility’ where he featured then 2Face, now 2Baba on his debut album, Gongo Aso in 2008.
-Much has changed since then; a dollar was about N118, Wizkid did not have a record deal, and the iPhone 3G just launched.
-But that’s not why I’m here.
+“Don’t doubt me, I go bring home Grammy,” 9ice’s lofty claim on his 2007 hit song ‘Street Credibility’ featuring 2Face (now 2Baba) off his debut album, Gongo Aso.
+Much has changed since then; a dollar was about 118 naira, Wizkid did not have a record deal, no one knew Burna Boy and the iPhone 3G had just launched.

 Nonetheless, where do we go from here?
 What’s next for the industry?